 Most businesses consider expanding at some point.
-Whether you’ve saturated your current market, want to widen your appeal, or you have great ideas for new products, there are always opportunities elsewhere.
+Whether you’ve saturated your current market, want to widen your appeal, or you have great ideas for new products, there are always new opportunities elsewhere.

 Of course, alongside opportunities there’s also risk.
 It’s important to manage that risk carefully and stay in control of any potential issues as you’re expanding.